-No person shall construct, use or maintain any barbed wire fence on residential, business, or institutionally zoned property.
+No person shall construct, use or maintain any barbed wire fence on residential zoned property.
 Barbed wire fences may be installed in manufacturing zoning districts under circumstances whereby no more than 3 strands of barbed wire are horizontally situated above a fence of boards or woven wire not less than 72 inches in height, excluding the barbed wire.
-Barbed wire may be used on top of a 6-foot fence surrounding a public utility, public use, or on a site storage area as approved under a Conditional Use Permit or Site Plan Review.
+In all other zoning districts, pursuant to the procedures and requirements in Article 5, the Planning Commission may approve a special exception to permit barbed wire on fences not less than 72 inches in height, when they determine the use to be in the best interest of the health, safety, and welfare of the public.
 Notwithstanding the above, barbed wire shall not be used along a property line abutting a residentially zoned area.